1teaspooncornstarch + 1 teaspoon watermix together separately from the rest of ingredients in a small bowl for a cornstarch slurry

 Bake for 22 minutes.
 Please ensure your oven is completely preheated and hot.
 While baking, prepare the ingredients for the sauce by whisking together.

 Remove from oven.
-Toss the wings in the sauce (I like to use a spatula to move them around to get properly coated) then using tongs or a spoon, remove and place back on the baking sheet.
+Toss the wings in the cooked and cooled down sauce which is below (I like to use a spatula to move them around to get properly coated) then using tongs or a spoon, remove and place back on the baking sheet.
 Bake for another 5 minutes for the sauce to soak into the wings.

 Remove from oven and serve immediately.
 Enjoy!